Drivers are being urged to check that their vehicles will be compatible with the new eco-friendly E10 fuel that was recently launched in the UK

 - Ethanol production results in valuable by-products such as high protein animal feed and stored CO2 which can help reduce the need to import these products

-E10 petrol is already widely used around the world, including across Europe, the US and Australia.
+E10 petrol is widely used around the world, including across Europe, the US and Australia.

 E10 petrol can slightly reduce fuel economy (the number of miles you are able to drive on a gallon of fuel).

-However, most drivers are unlikely to notice much difference when using E10 fuel in place of E5 as the fuel efficiency reduction is only around 1% - 1.6% - For the average driver, this equates to no more than half a tankful per year.
+However, most drivers are unlikely to notice much difference at the petrol pumps when using E10 fuel in place of E5 as the fuel efficiency reduction is only around 1% - 1.6% - For the average driver, this equates to no more than half a tankful per year.

 Other factors such as driving style or carrying unnecessary additional weight would have a more significant impact on fuel economy.

-As E10 will become the standard petrol grade fuel type across UK forecourts so, widely available, it is expected to be the cheaper petrol out of E10 and E5
+As E10 has become the standard petrol grade fuel type across UK forecourts so, widely available, you will normally find it to be the cheaper petrol out of E10 and the super-unleaded E5 alternative.

 As using E10 fuel in older cars is not compatible, supplies of E5 petrol will be maintained in the super petrol grade form of premium unleaded fuels.
 This means fuels such as Shell’s V-Power petrol and BP’s Ultimate fuel will still only have up to five percent ethanol.

-E10 fuel will become the standard fuel type for petrol cars only – It is not suitable for diesel cars.
+E10 fuel has become the standard fuel type for petrol cars only – It is not suitable for diesel cars.

-Diesel – B7 fuel, will still be available at fuel stations for motorists to fill up their diesel vehicles.
+Diesel – B7 fuel, is still be available at fuel stations for motorists to fill up their diesel vehicles.

 If you use E10 fuel in a non-compatible car over a long period of time, it may well cause lasting damage to the engine.
 Bioethanol has corrosive properties and according to the Department for Transport (DfT) potential issues include: